Homology-based Distributed Coverage Hole Detection in Wireless Sensor Networks: Distributed coverage hole detection algorithm

 \subsection{Coarse boundary cycles discovery}

 After boundary edges are detected in the former component, it is easy to discover the coarse boundary cycles.
 We just need to randomly choose one node which has two boundary edges in any boundary cycle.
 The node initiates the process to find the coarse boundary cycle by sending a message along one of the boundary edges.
 Then the boundary neighbour continues sending the message along its boundary edges.
 When the initiating node receives the message coming back along the other boundary edge, it discovers one coarse boundary cycle.
-Similarly, all coarse boundary cycles can be found, as shown in Figure \ref{procedure}(k).
+Similarly, all coarse boundary cycles can be found, as shown in Fig. \ref{procedure}(k).
+If only part of boundary edges are detected after former components, we can not transmit the message only along boundary edges.
+The message will be also transmitted along non-boundary edges and some non-boundary nodes will also need to broadcast the message, which increases the complexity of the algorithm.

-As for the special case shown in Figure \ref{hex}, when the node $v$ receives a message from its boundary neighbour node $u$, it broadcasts the message to all its neighbours except $u$.
+As for the special case shown in Fig. \ref{hex}(a), when the node $v$ receives a message from its boundary neighbour node $u$, it broadcasts the message to all its neighbours except $u$.
 If its neighbour node is a boundary node, then the message can be sent along the boundary edges.
 If its neighbour node is not a boundary node but it has boundary neighbour nodes, then it can send the message to its boundary neighbour nodes.
 Else, it will not transmit the message again.
 In this way, the message goes along boundary edges most of the time and can return to the original node initiating the message.